Not a lot.

 Good for plants, bad for foundations.

 Anyway, out came the block, and down my digging went.
-Eventually, I did hit the good stuff and so made an unnecessarily 3D scan of it using Autodesk Recap Photo.
+Eventually, I did hit the good stuff (or good ground) and so made an unnecessarily 3D scan of it using Autodesk Recap Photo to celebrate.

 I find this amazing – that you can do it: just take a few photos and you get a 3D model.
 Searching for a purpose for it, I used it to work out how many bags of concrete I needed (115L, or 6x 20kg bags for a 350mm deep pad).

-I was so chuffed with my technobility (I made that word up.
-(Vaguely) tech Adjacent is some terminology I just heard on the Behind the Bastards podcast.) and how spot-on it was that I also made a video too.
+I was so chuffed how spot-on the concrete estimation was that I also made a video too.